crillab/metrics/docs/scalpel-config.md

 As for experiment-wares, you may want to add data about the inputs of your experiments.
-This is achieved by defining an `input-set` in your YAML configuration file, and giving it a proper nam, as in the following example:
+This is achieved by defining an `input-set` in your YAML configuration file, and giving it a proper name, as in the following example:

 ```yaml
 input-set: